The Complete Guide to Surfing in Tonga(c) Pexels

 More About Surfing in Tonga

-That’s it for the complete guide to surfing in Tonga.
-Inspire yourself with more experiences with the 101 Best Things to Do in Tonga: The Ultimate List.
+Finally, inspire yourself with more experiences with the 101 Best Things to Do in Tonga: The Ultimate List.
 Plus, get even more tips in The Complete Travel Guide to Tonga.

 Author

-Laura S.
+Laura (Lola) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Tonga Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Tonga.
 She knows the islands inside-out and loves sharing tips on how best to experience Tonga’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.